’90 Day Fiancé’ Spoilers: Angela Deem And Michael Ilesanmi Still Trying To Get Pregnant

 “I have one egg, but we don’t know if it’s alive.
 But the best news was my uterus is beautiful and so I’m going to tote my baby with his sperm,” she continued, before handing the floor over to Michael.

 “Can you give us your egg?”
-Michael asks Skyla, which prompts an awkward pause from he woman at the other end of the video call.
+Michael asks Skyla, which prompts an awkward pause from the woman at the other end of the video call.

 Skyla then told Michael he could not have the egg and that if he cared about Angela at all, he would not be asking her to carry a child at her age.
 Skyla said the entire procedure is far too dangerous with too many possible complications.

-Michael then went on to explain why having a child is so important to him and his culture and Angela’s even offered to pay her daughter to donate an egg, but the woman remained unmoved.
+Michael then went on to explain why having a child is so important to him and his culture, and Angela’s even offered to pay her daughter to donate an egg, but the woman remained unmoved.

-90 Day Fiancé: Before the 90 Days airs on Sundays on TLC.
+TLC’s 90 Day Fiancé: Before the 90 Days airs on Sundays.